Reimagining Buick’s Cockpit

 One Screen, One Experience

-When I joined General Motors in 2018 as a UX Design Lead for In-Vehicle Infotainment, Buick was at an inflection point.
+When I joined General Motors in 2018 as a UX Lead for In-Vehicle Infotainment, Buick was at an inflection point.
 The brand stood for quiet sophistication and modern luxury, yet its in-vehicle experience still reflected an earlier era — a mix of digital screens surrounded by hard buttons and knobs for climate, navigation, and media.

-The system worked, but it felt fragmented.
-Each control existed in isolation, requiring multiple inputs and distracting the driver from the road.
 The opportunity was clear: elevate Buick’s digital experience to match its design philosophy — serene, intuitive, and connected.

 2018 Buick Encore